loydvalp/Kickstarter-Analysis/README.md

 ![](Images/Outcomes%20Based%20on%20Goal.png)

-Most successful Kickstarter started in May and June while most failure started in the last quarter.
+Most successful Kickstarter started in May and June while most failure started in December.

 ![](Images/Outcome%20Based%20on%20Launch%20Date.png)

 ## Conclusion

-In conclusion, recommend reducing the campaign's budget.
-Start a campaign in May or June.
-Although having a higher goal is a contributing factor for the failure, data proves that there are other unknown factors that contribute to the failures.
+In conclusion, the timing of the play and the budget are very important criteria.
+Recommend reducing the campaign's budget.
+Start a campaign in May.
+Although having a higher goal is a contributing factor for the failure, data proves that there may be other unknown factors that contribute to the failures.